Preparing for a Domestic Violence Hearing

 Continue

-This article provides a basic overview of domestic violence hearings.
+Here is an overview of what to expect at a domestic violence hearing.
 If you're a party to a domestic violence case, you should contact an experienced attorney for help.

 What Happens at a Domestic Violence Hearing?

-In family law cases involving domestic violence, a hearing will be held to determine if a temporary restraining order or child custody order is necessary.
+In family law cases involving domestic violence, a judge will have a hearing to determine if a temporary restraining order or child custody order is necessary.

 Stay-Away Protective Orders

 Once the victim (referred to as the petitioner) files the request for a domestic violence restraining order, the court will schedule a hearing.
-At the hearing, a judge will decide whether enough evidence exists to support a protective order in favor of the victim.
+At the hearing, a judge will decide whether enough evidence exists to support a temporary or permanent restraining order.
 Protective orders will often prohibit the abuser (referred to as the respondent) from contacting the victim in any way—in-person, calls, texts, emails, social media, or messaging—and from coming within a certain distance of the victim—at home, work, school, or anywhere else the victim frequents—while the order is in effect.

 Child Custody Orders

-In addition, if the parties have minor children, the judge may order that the custody of any children involved be granted exclusively to the victim in order to help keep the children safe from abuse and prevent them from witnessing any further abuse.
+In addition, if the parties have minor children, the judge may give the petitioner temporary custody of the children to help keep the children safe from abuse and prevent them from witnessing any further abuse.
 If the court finds that the abuser did in fact commit acts of domestic violence, the court may order that the abuser have only limited, supervised contact with the parties' children.
 In extreme cases, a judge may order that the abuser have absolutely no contact with the children.
+Eventually, a judge will issue a more permanent custody order based on the best interests of the child.

 How to Prepare for the Domestic Violence Hearing